Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 Higher-end units come equipped with digital controls that let you fine-tune the temperature setting, such as 72-degrees.
 They also include remote controls or Wi-Fi mobile apps for added convenience.

-Some people think they can just buy the best rated window air conditioner on the market and they’ll be happy.
+Some people think they can just buy the best rated window air conditioner brand on the market and they’ll be happy.

 But that’s often not the case.